replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 Enriching the Admin Console
 ===========================

-To improve the Slackernews appliance experience, we're going to take advantage of some additional features of the Admin Console.
-We'll configure an application status indicator and add a link to access the Slackernews app.
-These will help an administrator understand the running state of the application and quickly connect to it.
+To improve the Slackernews appliance experience, we'll configure an application status indicator.
+This will help an administrator understand the running state of the application and quickly connect to it.

 ### Reporting Status on the Admin Console